hareeshbabu82ns/chatter-tts-app/README.md

 ## Performance Notes

 - First request may be slower due to model loading
+- GPU acceleration is used automatically (CUDA for NVIDIA GPUs, MPS for Apple Silicon)
-- GPU acceleration is used if available
+- Fallback to CPU if GPU acceleration is not available
 - Model is loaded once and reused for subsequent requests
 - Temporary files for uploads are cleaned up automatically

 ## Error Handling

 The API returns appropriate HTTP status codes:

 - `200`: Success
 - `400`: Bad request (invalid parameters)
 - `422`: Validation error